NBISweden/exac_browser/docs/README-loading_data.txt

 New documentation:

 ================================================================================
 Preparing and loading data:

 Some of this document echoes the ExAC browser's README.md, but has local modifications.
+The README.md document also assumes only a single dataset (ExAC), which does not reflect our current use of this browser code.

 The data will be loaded into MongoDB instance in the LXD container specified in the "settings.conf" file.
 Loading of datasets happens